-We all want to have the very best employees, yet the most common question that I get asked is; where are these people?
-So in my never-ending quest to help the tree care industry advance, I want to share my top 5 hiring hot spots as well as two websites that provide a ton of information for you to use when recruiting your next new hire.
+We all want to have the very best employees, yet the most common question that I get asked is, “where are these people?”
+So, in my never-ending quest to help the tree care industry advance, I want to share my top 5 hiring hot spots as well as two websites that provide a ton of information for you to use when recruiting your next new hire.

 Military Veteran Groups – There are numerous non-profit groups that have been established to help Veterans re-enter the workforce.
 Vets typically have exemplary work ethics and a desire to accomplish the goals for your team.
 Ask around your local community to find the most active group in your area or look into one of these organizations;

-- Local High Schools – While you won’t find a seasoned arborist still attending high school, engaging with the youth within your community will give you the best chance at hiring the next rising star within the industry.
+Local High Schools – While you won’t find a seasoned arborist still attending high school, engaging with the youth within your community will give you the best chance at hiring the next rising star within the industry.
 Your local high school probably has a career center or department that helps introduce industries and careers to the students.
 Reach out to those schools and develop a relationship so they know who you are and what type of career you can offer.

-- College Career Fairs – In my home state of Wisconsin, we are very fortunate to have multiple tech colleges and universities that offer programs in Urban Forestry and Arboriculture.
+College Career Fairs – In my home state of Wisconsin, we are very fortunate to have multiple tech colleges and universities that offer programs in Urban Forestry and Arboriculture.
 These are gold mines for top notch employees, who upon graduating typically have a number of job offers right away.
 If you do not have a local college that has a specific degree within the tree care industry that is just fine, college graduates from other fields have been struggling with finding a profession they enjoy for decades.
 Being present gives you a chance to sell your company and the industry to them.

 State Workforce Development Job Fairs – Every state has a Workforce Development Department who host job fairs for local employers.
 This can be a great place to pick up an unexpected employee.
 Plus as an added bonus, some states have programs available that will help pay for the training of an employee hired through one of these job fairs.

-- Create a Sector Partnership – This last hiring hot spot takes more time and coordination along with help from others to accomplish, but when implemented successfully, it can have a tremendous impact on your local tree care market.
+Create a Sector Partnership – This last hiring hot spot takes more time and coordination along with help from others to accomplish, but when implemented successfully, it can have a tremendous impact on your local tree care market.
 We are currently working on setting one of these up in the Milwaukee area where a number of local tree care companies are partnering with a local non-profit and technical colleges to structure a short term training and recruiting program to help provide more qualified, ready to work arborists in the area.
 If you are interested in getting one of these started in your area, ask TCIA for some guidance.

-So there you have it.
-My 5 hiring hot spots, however, before you begin to utilize any of them, you must be prepared to talk about your company and the industry when you meet a potential employee.
-If you haven’t checked out the TCIA’s Outside careers website (https://outsidecareers.org) yet, do so right away!
+Before you begin to utilize any of my 5 hiring hot spots, you must be prepared to talk about your company and the industry when you meet a potential employee.
+If you haven’t checked out the TCIA’s Outside careers website yet, do so right away!
 This site is loaded with great content and videos explaining what your industry is all about and why someone should enter it.